 The premium lens implants are not covered by medical insurance companies.
 There are several financing options that make this new technology readily available for you.
 Many patients discover that this is well worth it to be free from bifocals, especially when you will otherwise continue to spend money getting a new updated pair every couple of years.
 Dr. Rush will be able to discuss the various options with you so that you decide on the ideal situation for your specific circumstances.

 What happens when I have cataract surgery?

 Most patients are able to return to their normal activities including work within the first few days after surgery.
 We ask that you don’t do anything overly strenuous that would be outside your normal activity routine.
-We don’t ever tell people to do drive or don’t drive.
-We don’t work for the department of transportation and don’t make these determinations for you.
-All we can tell you is what your vision is, but you have to make this determination if you are safe to drive based upon your confidence level and the applicable government regulations from the DOT.
+We don’t ever tell people to drive or don’t drive.
+We don’t work for the Department of Transportation and don’t make these determinations for you.
+All we can tell you is what your vision is, but you have to make this determination if you are safe to drive based on your confidence level and the applicable government regulations from the DOT.

 As with any surgical procedure there are inherent risks, and your results cannot be guaranteed.
 Your doctor will provide you with more detailed information about the potential risks and benefits to help decide whether or not you are an appropriate candidate for cataract surgery.
 Written informed consent document will be reviewed at the time of your evaluation.